Charity shops in Boston

 Is it safe to post donated valuables from Boston?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed and are tracked the whole way.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we send photos and ask questions first?